Rowadz/Erela/docs/README.md

 ## Why?

-- To create **very simple and small** API's with orgnized and opinionated code.
+- To create very simple and small APIs with organized and opinionated code.
 - To use the power of decorator and TypeScript from [routing-controllers](https://github.com/typestack/routing-controllers)
 - Erela does not force you to use any of the packages it comes with it, nor do stuff in a specific way, you can still use `app.get('/route', fun)..` (express), or just ignore part of it like the entities or don't even use the dependency injection system it comes with, do what ever you want.
-- Nothing is linked out of the box (**I recommend that you use the index.ts to export/import stuff to leverage the power of the tsconfig paths aliases**), this is your job which allow you to custmoize anthing, in the way you want to.
+- Nothing is linked out of the box (I recommend that you use the index.ts to export/import stuff to leverage the power of the tsconfig paths aliases), this is your job which allow you to customize anything, in the way you want to.

 I like [Nestjs](https://nestjs.com/), [Feathersjs](https://feathersjs.com/) and [Sailsjs](https://sailsjs.com/) but sometimes they are too much for some of the things I do, so I created erela for myself.